hudson-and-thames/arbitragelab/docs/source/distance_approach/pearson_approach.rst

 Research Notebooks
 ******************

-The following research notebook can be used to better understand the pearson approach described above.
+The following research notebook can be used to better understand the Pearson approach described above.

 * `Pearson Distance Approach`_